pypm/home/docs/studies/prov20210810/index.md

 ![qc](img/qc_2_9_0720_cases_x.png)

-### New model fits with transition to rapid growth
+### New model fits including transitions to rapid growth

 In recent weeks many European nations have experienced similar transitions to rapid growth and several have been able to reduce or turn the growth around.